noaione/yuusha-shoukan-ln/sources/v10/seriousact.md

-[Heck, if I had to choose who the most dangerous people in this series are, it would either be you or Pandora, so being compared to that, isn’t that already enough to show how dangerous you are!?]
+[Heck, if I had to choose who the most dangerous people in this series are, it would either be you or Pandora, so being compared to that, isn’t that already enough to show how dangerous you are?!]

 [T-That’s just...]